simpulton/angular2-patterns-in-angular1/07_initialize_components_with_lifecycle_hooks.md

 export default CategoriesController;
 ```

 Lifecycle hooks work pretty much the same in Angular 2 with a slight change in the API to **ngOnInit**.
-We can optionally implement the **OnInit** interface which is not required but considered best practice.
+We can optionally implement the **OnInit** interface.
+This is not required, but it is considered a best practice.

 ```javascript
 export class HomeComponent implements OnInit {